About lessons and practicing

 Q: I would like to learn how to compose my own songs, or make arrangements of songs that I already like.
 Can you help me?

 A: Yes.
 All of our teachers are trained to help budding composers and arrangers, and one of the owners (Evan) has a bachelor’s degree in music composition.
-Evan writes symphonies, commercial music and he is highly focused on melody, harmony and rhythm.
-Evan can help you learn how to compose and arrange any style of music, how to use music composition software, and how to take your idea from the initial sketch to high quality, finished digital demonstration recordings.
+Evan writes symphonic compositions, commercial music, church music, and many other styles.
+He can help you learn how to compose and arrange any style of music, how to use music composition software, and how to take your idea from the initial sketch to high-quality, finished digital demonstration recordings.

 Q: Your website mentions that you have a “house band” which backs up piano students during your Jam Nights.
 If I play an instrument or if I sing, could I be in the band?